 Cornell Garden-Based Learning provides educators with inspiring, research-based gardening resources and professional development to support engaging, empowering, and relevant learning experiences for children, youth, adults, and communities.
 We are part of the Horticulture Section in Cornell's School of Integrative Plant Science and Cornell Cooperative Extension.
 Our work encompasses programs, activities, and projects in which the garden is the foundation for integrated learning and discovery across disciplines, through active and engaging real-world experiences.
 We also offer numerous distance learning opportunities.

-Cornell Plantations is alive with plants, purpose, and a presence that truly distinguishes the University among its peers.
-Our mature botanical garden, arboretum, and diverse network of nature preserves help make Cornell one of the most beautiful campuses anywhere.
+Cornell Botanic Gardens is alive with plants, purpose, and a presence that truly distinguishes the University among its peers.
+Our mature botanical garden, arboretum, and diverse network of nature preserves (off-campus and on) help make Cornell one of the most beautiful campuses anywhere.
 Learning at Cornell Plantations encompasses a community education program, lecture series, youth program, and more.

 New York Agriculture in the Classroom fosters awareness, understanding, and appreciation of how we produce food and fiber, what we eat, and how we live, by helping educators, students, and their communities learn about and engage with agriculture and food systems.
 Established in 1985, New York Agriculture in the Classroom (NYAITC) is a partnership of Cornell University, the NYS Department of Agriculture and Markets, the NYS Education Department, Cornell Cooperative Extension, and the New York Farm Bureau.
 We work with pre-K through middle school teachers, Cornell Cooperative Extension and other community educators, farmers and producers, volunteers, parents, and community partners to increase agricultural literacy in New York State; our Kids Growing Food program gets students involved in school gardening.